 (c)any terms of the agreement affecting the amount of water used;

 (d)the presence or absence of water saving devices in the premises;

 (f)the quantity of water for which the Lessor should reasonably be liable;

 (g)anything else the tribunal considers relevant.

-Best practice tip – water usage disputes start with setting up the PO Form 6 correctly and the expectation management and education with the owner.
+Best practice tip - avoiding water usage disputes starts with setting up the PO Form 6 correctly, managing expectations and educating the owner.

 - If the property has a separate meter and it meets the water efficiency requirements, make it a requirement when engaging your management services for the owner to pay to have a plumber's certificate so the tenant can be provided with evidence with the Form 1A Entry Condition Report.

 - If the property has a separate water meter but doesn't meet the water efficiency requirements, ensure you tick the second box of the Realworks PM Schedule, Item H and include the agreed kLs the owner will pay for.
 The Form 18a General Tenancy Agreement will then need to include the relevant special term as per these instructions.

 Are your property transactions safe from cybercrime?